 This is a routine test with low risk, but there’s a slight chance of the following complications from the blood draw:

 A CRP test can be helpful in assessing a person’s risk of heart disease, especially in combination with high cholesterol levels.
 The benefits of this test outweigh potential complications, especially for those at risk for heart disease or stroke and those recovering from recent heart procedures.

 C-reactive protein is measured in milligrams of CRP per liter of blood (mg/L).
 In general, a low C-reactive protein level is better than a high one, because it indicates less inflammation in the body.

-According to the Cleveland Clinic, a reading of less than 1 mg/L indicates a low risk of cardiovascular disease.
-A reading between 1 and 2.9 mg/L denotes intermediate risk.
-A reading greater than 3 mg/L means you are at high risk for cardiovascular disease.
-A reading above 10 mg/L may indicate a need for further testing to determine the cause of severe inflammation in your body.
-(Cleveland Clinic)
+According to the Cleveland Clinic, a reading of less than 1 mg/L indicates you’re at low risk of cardiovascular disease.
+A reading between 1 and 2.9 mg/L means you’re at intermediate risk.
+A reading greater than 3 mg/L means you’re at high risk for cardiovascular disease.
+A reading above 10 mg/L may signal a need for further testing to determine the cause of such significant inflammation in your body.

 Published By: Healthline Networks, Inc.